Fire coral: Stings, symptoms, and treatments

-Upon contact, an intense pain can be felt, lasting from two days to two weeks.
+Upon initial contact with fire coral, an intense pain can be felt.
+This feeling of pain can last from two days to two weeks.
 Occasional relapses of post-treatment inflammation are common.
-Prominent side effects can include skin irritation, stinging or burning pain, erythema (skin redness), fever, and/or urticarian (hives) lesions.
+Prominent side effects can include skin irritation, stinging or burning pain, erythema (skin redness), fever, and/or urticarial (hives) lesions.
 These side effects are due to venom released from the nematocyte, as venom is part of the defense mechanism of the fire coral.
 Despite its mild to moderate potential for pain, the venom is nonlethal to humans.
 The very small nematocysts on fire corals contain tentacles, protruding from numerous surface pores (similar to jellyfish stingers).
-In addition, fire corals have a sharp, calcified external skeleton that can scrape the skin.
+In addition, fire corals have a sharp, calcified external skeleton that can scrape the skin and cause further irritation.